Scotchester/jellybeans/_posts/2017-04-16-gimbals-gourmet-jelly-beans.md

 image-layout: full
 ---

-It's the final day of the jelly bean season 2017, and today I present the most ambitious review to date on
+It's the final day of the 2017 jelly bean season, and today I present the most ambitious review to date on
 <cite>A Boy and His Beans</cite>: Gimbal's Gourmet Jelly Beans!